A nuclear disc at Cosmic Noon: evidence of early bar-driven galaxy evolution: Data analysis

 We perform resolved SED fitting using the Bayesian SED fitting tool \textsc{bagpipes} \citep[e.g.,][]{carnall2018} via the \textsc{expanse} package \citep[e.g.,][]{harvey2025} in order to produce resolved measurements of the stellar mass and star formation rate surface densities in the central component, bar, and disc of the galaxy.
 Our SED fitting model is constructed as follows: we fix the redshift to the known spectroscopic redshift, with the flexible non-parametric `continuity’ star formation history (SFH) of \citet{leja2019}.
 To model dust attenuation, we use a single-component dust law \citep{Calzetti_2000}, with a uniform prior of $0 \leq \rm A_V \leq 5$.
 We utilise a BPASS \citep{stanway2018} SPS model, with a \citet{kroupa2001} initial mass function (IMF), allowing for nebular emission from star-forming regions using CLOUDY post-processing with a uniform prior on the logarithm of the ionisation parameter $\log U$ between -4 and -1.
 We allow a broad log-uniform prior on stellar metallicity, between $10^{-3}$ and $2.5 Z_\odot$.

 Our resolved SED fitting process broadly follows \citet{harvey2025}; in short, we convolve all NIRCam cutouts to the measured PSF for the F444W filter using an empirical PSF model, then perform Voronoi binning on the F277W cutout using \textsc{vorbin} \citep{cappellari2012} to ensure a per-bin SNR $> 10$ in every fitted region.
+This SNR is sufficient for simple measurements of the D4000, but in the central regions, which are the focus of this study, it is largely exceeded.
 We mask a small number of bins very close to the detector edge in the long wavelength filters, which are noise-dominated.
 We fit each bin independently using \textsc{bagpipes} as described above using MultiNest nested sampling \citep[e.g.,][]{feroz2009}.
-We thus produce maps of star formation rate (SFR) density, stellar mass density and the strength of the 4000\AA\ break (D4000), which correspond to the 50th percentile of the posterior distribution for each bin and parameter.
+We probe the strength of the 4000\AA\ break (D4000) by also using HST ACS/WFC F606W ($\sim 0.6\mu$m) and F814W ($\sim 0.8\mu$m).
+We thus produce maps of star formation rate (SFR) density, stellar mass density, and the D4000, corresponding to the 50th percentile of the posterior distribution for each bin and parameter.